Quinhagak, Alaska: Nunalleq archaeological site

+The excavation has produced over 100,000 artifacts, dating from 1350 to 1670, forming one of the best collections of pre-contact Yup'ik culture.
+Items illustrate all aspects of life such as masks, house foundations, oil lamps, spoons, woven baskets, and seal skin boots.

+The site along the coastline and is threatened by constant erosion, and the surge of storms and thawing permafrost brought on by climate change also disturb the site.
+These include many organic artifacts preserved in permafrost.
+Up to 75% of the original site is thought to have washed away as of 2013, including the original excavation site.
+In 2025 typhoon Halong flooded the region, destroyed the digsite, and swept up thousands of artifacts.

+In 2018 the Nunalleq Culture and Archaeology Center was opened to process, preserve, and make accessible items found from the site.
+A "digital museum" of the Nunalleq archaeological site has also been set up.

 Demographics

 Quinhagak has appeared under six different names on census records over the course of a century.
 It first appeared on the 1880 U.S. Census as the unincorporated Inuit village of "Quinchahamute."
 In 1890, it returned as "Quinhaghamiut."
 In 1900, it returned as "Kwiniak."
 In 1910, it returned as "Kwinak", with the alternative spelling of "Quinhagak."
 In 1920 and 1930, it appeared exclusively under its present spelling of Quinhagak.
 From 1940 to 1970, it was spelled as "Kwinhagak."
 It was formally incorporated in 1975 with the current spelling of Quinhagak.